Marley-C-Robinson-99/CodeupSQL/README.md

-This repository will contain SQL test files for Codeup.
+This repository contains SQL exercise files for Codeups Germain cohort.